-3.6.1 In the Arboricultural Impact Assessment, 2 require removal (T017, and T018) and 2 group of trees require at least partial removal of (G001) under the current plans.
+3.6.1 In the Arboricultural Impact Assessment, 12 trees require removal (T005, T006, T011, T013, T017, T018, T022, T023, and T024) and G001 requires partial removal and full removal of G002, and G004 under the current plans.

 3.6.2 Care is to be taken of the ground around retained trees to make sure that it does not become compacted as a result of tree surgery operations.
 No equipment or vehicles such as timber lorries, tractors, excavators or cranes should be parked or driven beneath the crowns of any retained trees located within current soft landscape, to prevent subsequent soil compaction and root death.
 All arisings are to be removed and the site is to be left in as tidy and orderly manner as possible.